USCGC Polar Star: Operational history

 In May and early June 1976 Polar Star conducted ice trials in the Arctic regions during Arctic West Summer (AWS76) operations.
 The starboard controllable pitch propeller failed, followed up shortly by the same type of failure on the port propeller.
 Removal of the wing propellers and opening of the hubs revealed massive failures of the links, link bearings, and drive pins.
 While the centerline propeller functioned satisfactorily, it too displayed evidence of incipient failure of the link bearings.
-Propeller issues continued through 1977-1988, leading Coast Guard to invoke the warranty clause of the Lockheed Shipbuilding and Construction Company.Polar Star has supported National Science Foundation and United States Antarctic Program objectives in the Antarctic, breaking a channel through the fast ice to resupply the McMurdo Station in the Ross Sea and the close quarter ice escorts of Military Sealift Command resupply ships through the channel in support of Operation Deep Freeze, which deliver food, fuel, and other goods to the station annually.
+Propeller issues continued through 1977-1988, leading Coast Guard to invoke the warranty clause of the Lockheed Shipbuilding and Construction Company.

+Polar Star has supported National Science Foundation and United States Antarctic Program objectives in the Antarctic, breaking a channel through the fast ice to resupply the McMurdo Station in the Ross Sea and the close quarter ice escorts of Military Sealift Command resupply ships through the channel in support of Operation Deep Freeze, which deliver food, fuel, and other goods to the station annually.
 Polar Star is the only ship in the United States' fleet capable of breaking the fast ice in McMurdo Sound.
 Polar Star also delivered inspectors from the U. S. Antarctic Inspection team to foreign outposts for the purpose of Antarctic Treaty Inspections.

-Arctic deployments for occurred, including the annual resupply of Thule Air Base, Greenland, as well as science and power projection based operations referred to as Arctic East Summer (AES), Arctic West Summer (AWS), and Arctic West Winter (AWW).
+Arctic deployments occur regularly, including the annual resupply of Thule Air Base, Greenland, as well as science and power projection based operations referred to as Arctic East Summer (AES), Arctic West Summer (AWS), and Arctic West Winter (AWW).

-In the 1997-1998 season, the ship supported the New Zealand Antarctic Research Programme.
-In February 1998 Polar Star received a report from the Greewave that they were disabled and adrift off Cape Adare.
-Arriving on scene the next day Polar Star took the Greewave in tow and proceeded on a 12-day 1515 mile transit to Lyttelton, New Zealand.
+In the 1997–1998 season, the ship supported the New Zealand Antarctic Research Programme.
+In February 1998 Polar Star received a report from the Green Wave that they were disabled and adrift off Cape Adare.
+Arriving on scene the next day Polar Star took the Green Wave in tow and proceeded on a 12-day 1,515 mile transit to Lyttelton, New Zealand.
 This was the first visit by a military vessel of the United States to New Zealand in 13 years.